 - EEOC wastes money for managers to travel to meetings and for office visits when offices have been equipped with video teleconference (VTC) ability, new television monitors, and updated IT capabilities. - EEOC's new space guidelines furnish a 42-inch television and cable television subscription for the offices of each of its 53 field directors.
 There is no known purpose for this expenditure.
-Meanwhile other office safety issues go unaddressed for lack alleged lack of resources. - Management has ignored the recommended protocol of a cost efficiency committee for purchasing individual non-refundable airline tickets for a conference, instead purchasing more expensive government reserved contract carrier tickets. - B. Eliminating Unnecessary Costs Will Help EEOC Avoid Furloughs when Sequestration Returns in FY18
+Meanwhile critical office safety issues go unaddressed for alleged lack of resources. - Management has largely ignored the recommended protocol of a cost efficiency committee for purchasing individual non-refundable airline tickets for a conference, instead purchasing more expensive government reserved contract carrier tickets.
+The option to purchase lower cost tickets is not explored or explained.